-My mother tongue of Greek, father tongue of English , and the language I chose to immerse myself in –French–shake around in my head and fizz, creating patterns that shape how I view my own history and how I see others and even contemporary events in the wider world.
+My mother tongue of Greek, father tongue of English, and the language I chose to immerse myself in –French–shake around in my head and fizz, creating patterns that shape how I view my own history and how I see others and even contemporary events in the wide world.

 I was born in New England to Greek parents, so I’m a first generation Greek American.
-I’ve also spent a lot of time in France as an adult (six years) where I worked in the film industry, read a lot of Proust and Henry James, and was greatly influenced by the poetry in their prose.
-I was also changed by the films I viewed there by Tarkovsky, Bresson, Bergman, and Antonioni.
+I’ve also spent a lot of time in France as an adult (six years) where I worked in the film industry, read a lot of Proust and Henry James, and was greatly influenced by the poetry of their prose.
+I was also changed by the films I saw in Paris, by Tarkovsky, Bresson, Bergman, and Antonioni.

-When I lived in Europe in the early 1990s, I did several jobs, including on-set translating between Greek, French & English in Athens, serving as a location scout, and working as a production assistant and assistant producer.
+I lived in Europe in the early 1990s, and worked several jobs, including on-set translating between Greek, French & English in Athens, serving as a location scout, and working as a production assistant and assistant producer.
 I attended several European film and TV markets in Cannes over a period of a few years.

-I had the privilege of meeting and learning from the late American expatriate poet Gustaf Sobin who lived in Provence.
-I corresponded and visited with him on many occasions over a period of years.
+I had the privilege of meeting and learning from the late American expatriate poet Gustaf Sobin who lived in Provence, corresponding with him and eventually visiting him on a number of occasions.
 I did research with the aim of making a short film about him.
 In one of my poems, I refer to a town near where he lived—called Ménerbes, from the Latin Minerva, which is Athena.
-Traces of classical Mediterranean culture are to be found throughout the Provencal landscape.
-These fragments and layers of culture inspired his writing and also my own.
+Traces of classical Mediterranean culture are to be found throughout the Provençal landscape.
+These fragments and layers of culture inspired his writing, and also my own.

-Much of my poetry is sparked by a visual image, one that feels permeated by a sense of time, by an undefinable emotion that defies me to write about it.
+Many of my poems are sparked by a visual image, one that feels permeated by a sense of time, by an undefinable emotion that defies me to write about it.